mrinoybanerjee/AyurBot/README.md

 #### RAG: Semantic Search Retrieval

-1. **Semantic Search Functionality**: Implement a function to perform semantic search.
+1. **Semantic Search Functionality**: Implemented a function to perform semantic search.
 This involves generating a query embedding, retrieving and comparing all stored embeddings from MongoDB, and returning the most relevant documents based on similarity.

 #### LLM Model

-1. **LLM Integration**: Integrate the LLama2 model from Replicate to generate answers based on the context provided by the semantic search.
+1. **LLM Integration**: Integrated the LLama2-7B model from Replicate to generate answers based on the context provided by the semantic search.
    - This includes handling context truncation and ensuring the generation of non-empty answers.

 ## Deployment